uwspstar/FullStack/CSharp/readme.md

 Using unsafe code brings security and stability risks In order to compile unsafe code, the application must be compiled with /unsafe

-C# OOPS Interview Questions
-Question 21.
-Can Unsafe Code Be Executed In Untrusted Environment?
+an Unsafe Code Be Executed In Untrusted Environment?

-Answer :

 Unsafe code cannot be executed in an un-trusted environment.
 For example, we cannot run unsafe code directly from the Internet.

-Question 22.
-How To Compile Unsafe Code?

-Answer :

-For compiling unsafe code, we have to specify the /unsafe command-line switch with command-line compiler.
+For compiling unsafe code,
+we have to specify the /unsafe command-line switch with command-line compiler.

+For example:
-For example: to compile a program named “myClass.cs” containing unsafe code the command line command is:
+to compile a program named “myClass.cs” containing unsafe code the command line command is:

 csc /unsafe myClass.cs